 For most websites, images make up more than half of your pages’ weight, according to httparchive’s State of the Web report.
 Half of your pages’ weight.

-That’s probably why when you run a page speed test you’re told to reduce your compress your images to improve your load time.
+That’s probably why when you run a page speed test you’re told to reduce or compress your images to improve your load time.
 You’re not alone.

 Many of us want to shrink images (and perform some true SEO wizardry) to improve our page speed metrics.
 Not only could optimizing your images for web mean faster load time and less storage on your server, but it could help to improve your rankings and traffic flow.
 Talk about magic!